 The Importance of Air Exchanges Per Hour (ACH)

-Air exchange per hour (ACH) is how many times you are “replacing” the air in the room per hour, this is a key measure of effectiveness with air purifiers – both for HEPA and PCO.
-CFM is cubic feat per minute, that’s how much air the air purifier can move per minute.
+Air exchange per hour (ACH) is how many times you are “replacing” the air in the room per hour; this is a key measure of effectiveness with air purifiers – both for HEPA and PCO.
+CFM is cubic feet per minute, that’s how much air the air purifier can move per minute.